ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-BigDecimal minCarbs = 10; // BigDecimal | The minimum number of carbohydrates in grams the recipe must have.
+BigDecimal minCarbs = 10; // BigDecimal | The minimum amount of carbohydrates in grams the recipe must have.
-BigDecimal maxCarbs = 100; // BigDecimal | The maximum number of carbohydrates in grams the recipe can have.
+BigDecimal maxCarbs = 100; // BigDecimal | The maximum amount of carbohydrates in grams the recipe can have.
-BigDecimal minProtein = 10; // BigDecimal | The minimum number of protein in grams the recipe must have.
+BigDecimal minProtein = 10; // BigDecimal | The minimum amount of protein in grams the recipe must have.
-BigDecimal maxProtein = 100; // BigDecimal | The maximum number of protein in grams the recipe can have.
+BigDecimal maxProtein = 100; // BigDecimal | The maximum amount of protein in grams the recipe can have.
-BigDecimal minCalories = 50; // BigDecimal | The minimum number of calories the recipe must have.
+BigDecimal minCalories = 50; // BigDecimal | The minimum amount of calories the recipe must have.
-BigDecimal maxCalories = 800; // BigDecimal | The maximum number of calories the recipe can have.
+BigDecimal maxCalories = 800; // BigDecimal | The maximum amount of calories the recipe can have.
-BigDecimal minFat = 1; // BigDecimal | The minimum number of fat in grams the recipe must have.
+BigDecimal minFat = 1; // BigDecimal | The minimum amount of fat in grams the recipe must have.
-BigDecimal maxFat = 100; // BigDecimal | The maximum number of fat in grams the recipe can have.
+BigDecimal maxFat = 100; // BigDecimal | The maximum amount of fat in grams the recipe can have.
-BigDecimal minAlcohol = 0; // BigDecimal | The minimum number of alcohol in grams the recipe must have.
+BigDecimal minAlcohol = 0; // BigDecimal | The minimum amount of alcohol in grams the recipe must have.
-BigDecimal maxAlcohol = 100; // BigDecimal | The maximum number of alcohol in grams the recipe must have.
+BigDecimal maxAlcohol = 100; // BigDecimal | The maximum amount of alcohol in grams the recipe can have.
-BigDecimal minCaffeine = 0; // BigDecimal | The minimum number of milligrams of caffeine the recipe must have.
+BigDecimal minCaffeine = 0; // BigDecimal | The minimum amount of caffeine in milligrams the recipe must have.
-BigDecimal maxCaffeine = 100; // BigDecimal | The maximum number of alcohol in grams the recipe must have.
+BigDecimal maxCaffeine = 100; // BigDecimal | The maximum amount of caffeine in milligrams the recipe can have.
-BigDecimal minCopper = 0; // BigDecimal | The minimum number of copper in milligrams the recipe must have.
+BigDecimal minCopper = 0; // BigDecimal | The minimum amount of copper in milligrams the recipe must have.
-BigDecimal maxCopper = 100; // BigDecimal | The maximum number of copper in milligrams the recipe must have.
+BigDecimal maxCopper = 100; // BigDecimal | The maximum amount of copper in milligrams the recipe can have.
-BigDecimal minCalcium = 0; // BigDecimal | The minimum number of calcium in milligrams the recipe must have.
+BigDecimal minCalcium = 0; // BigDecimal | The minimum amount of calcium in milligrams the recipe must have.
-BigDecimal maxCalcium = 100; // BigDecimal | The maximum number of calcium in milligrams the recipe must have.
+BigDecimal maxCalcium = 100; // BigDecimal | The maximum amount of calcium in milligrams the recipe can have.
-BigDecimal minCholine = 0; // BigDecimal | The minimum number of choline in milligrams the recipe must have.
+BigDecimal minCholine = 0; // BigDecimal | The minimum amount of choline in milligrams the recipe must have.
-BigDecimal maxCholine = 100; // BigDecimal | The maximum number of choline in milligrams the recipe can have.
+BigDecimal maxCholine = 100; // BigDecimal | The maximum amount of choline in milligrams the recipe can have.
-BigDecimal minCholesterol = 0; // BigDecimal | The minimum number of cholesterol in milligrams the recipe must have.
+BigDecimal minCholesterol = 0; // BigDecimal | The minimum amount of cholesterol in milligrams the recipe must have.
-BigDecimal maxCholesterol = 100; // BigDecimal | The maximum number of cholesterol in milligrams the recipe must have.
+BigDecimal maxCholesterol = 100; // BigDecimal | The maximum amount of cholesterol in milligrams the recipe can have.
-BigDecimal minFluoride = 0; // BigDecimal | The minimum number of fluoride in milligrams the recipe must have.
+BigDecimal minFluoride = 0; // BigDecimal | The minimum amount of fluoride in milligrams the recipe must have.
-BigDecimal maxFluoride = 100; // BigDecimal | The maximum number of fluoride in milligrams the recipe can have.
+BigDecimal maxFluoride = 100; // BigDecimal | The maximum amount of fluoride in milligrams the recipe can have.
-BigDecimal minSaturatedFat = 0; // BigDecimal | The minimum number of saturated fat in grams the recipe must have.
+BigDecimal minSaturatedFat = 0; // BigDecimal | The minimum amount of saturated fat in grams the recipe must have.
-BigDecimal maxSaturatedFat = 100; // BigDecimal | The maximum number of saturated fat in grams the recipe must have.
+BigDecimal maxSaturatedFat = 100; // BigDecimal | The maximum amount of saturated fat in grams the recipe can have.
-BigDecimal minVitaminA = 0; // BigDecimal | The minimum number of Vitamin A in IU the recipe must have.
+BigDecimal minVitaminA = 0; // BigDecimal | The minimum amount of Vitamin A in IU the recipe must have.
-BigDecimal maxVitaminA = 100; // BigDecimal | The maximum number of Vitamin A in IU the recipe must have.
+BigDecimal maxVitaminA = 100; // BigDecimal | The maximum amount of Vitamin A in IU the recipe can have.
-BigDecimal minVitaminC = 0; // BigDecimal | The minimum number of Vitamin C milligrams the recipe must have.
+BigDecimal minVitaminC = 0; // BigDecimal | The minimum amount of Vitamin C in milligrams the recipe must have.
-BigDecimal maxVitaminC = 100; // BigDecimal | The maximum number of Vitamin C in milligrams the recipe can have.
+BigDecimal maxVitaminC = 100; // BigDecimal | The maximum amount of Vitamin C in milligrams the recipe can have.
-BigDecimal minVitaminD = 0; // BigDecimal | The minimum number of Vitamin D in micrograms the recipe must have.
+BigDecimal minVitaminD = 0; // BigDecimal | The minimum amount of Vitamin D in micrograms the recipe must have.
-BigDecimal maxVitaminD = 100; // BigDecimal | The maximum number of Vitamin D in micrograms the recipe must have.
+BigDecimal maxVitaminD = 100; // BigDecimal | The maximum amount of Vitamin D in micrograms the recipe can have.
-BigDecimal minVitaminE = 0; // BigDecimal | The minimum number of Vitamin E in milligrams the recipe must have.
+BigDecimal minVitaminE = 0; // BigDecimal | The minimum amount of Vitamin E in milligrams the recipe must have.
-BigDecimal maxVitaminE = 100; // BigDecimal | The maximum number of Vitamin E in milligrams the recipe must have.
+BigDecimal maxVitaminE = 100; // BigDecimal | The maximum amount of Vitamin E in milligrams the recipe can have.
-BigDecimal minVitaminK = 0; // BigDecimal | The minimum number of Vitamin K in micrograms the recipe must have.
+BigDecimal minVitaminK = 0; // BigDecimal | The minimum amount of Vitamin K in micrograms the recipe must have.
-BigDecimal maxVitaminK = 100; // BigDecimal | The maximum number of Vitamin K in micrograms the recipe must have.
+BigDecimal maxVitaminK = 100; // BigDecimal | The maximum amount of Vitamin K in micrograms the recipe can have.
-BigDecimal minVitaminB1 = 0; // BigDecimal | The minimum number of Vitamin B1 in milligrams the recipe must have.
+BigDecimal minVitaminB1 = 0; // BigDecimal | The minimum amount of Vitamin B1 in milligrams the recipe must have.
-BigDecimal maxVitaminB1 = 100; // BigDecimal | The maximum number of Vitamin B1 in milligrams the recipe must have.
+BigDecimal maxVitaminB1 = 100; // BigDecimal | The maximum amount of Vitamin B1 in milligrams the recipe can have.
-BigDecimal minVitaminB2 = 0; // BigDecimal | The minimum number of Vitamin B2 in milligrams the recipe must have.
+BigDecimal minVitaminB2 = 0; // BigDecimal | The minimum amount of Vitamin B2 in milligrams the recipe must have.
-BigDecimal maxVitaminB2 = 100; // BigDecimal | The maximum number of Vitamin B2 in milligrams the recipe must have.
+BigDecimal maxVitaminB2 = 100; // BigDecimal | The maximum amount of Vitamin B2 in milligrams the recipe can have.
-BigDecimal minVitaminB5 = 0; // BigDecimal | The minimum number of Vitamin B5 in milligrams the recipe must have.
+BigDecimal minVitaminB5 = 0; // BigDecimal | The minimum amount of Vitamin B5 in milligrams the recipe must have.
-BigDecimal maxVitaminB5 = 100; // BigDecimal | The maximum number of Vitamin B5 in milligrams the recipe can have.
+BigDecimal maxVitaminB5 = 100; // BigDecimal | The maximum amount of Vitamin B5 in milligrams the recipe can have.
-BigDecimal minVitaminB3 = 0; // BigDecimal | The minimum number of Vitamin B3 in milligrams the recipe must have.
+BigDecimal minVitaminB3 = 0; // BigDecimal | The minimum amount of Vitamin B3 in milligrams the recipe must have.
-BigDecimal maxVitaminB3 = 100; // BigDecimal | The maximum number of Vitamin B3 in milligrams the recipe can have.
+BigDecimal maxVitaminB3 = 100; // BigDecimal | The maximum amount of Vitamin B3 in milligrams the recipe can have.
-BigDecimal minVitaminB6 = 0; // BigDecimal | The minimum number of Vitamin B6 in milligrams the recipe must have.
+BigDecimal minVitaminB6 = 0; // BigDecimal | The minimum amount of Vitamin B6 in milligrams the recipe must have.
-BigDecimal maxVitaminB6 = 100; // BigDecimal | The maximum number of Vitamin B6 in milligrams the recipe can have.
+BigDecimal maxVitaminB6 = 100; // BigDecimal | The maximum amount of Vitamin B6 in milligrams the recipe can have.
-BigDecimal minVitaminB12 = 0; // BigDecimal | The minimum number of Vitamin B12 in micrograms the recipe must have.
+BigDecimal minVitaminB12 = 0; // BigDecimal | The minimum amount of Vitamin B12 in micrograms the recipe must have.
-BigDecimal maxVitaminB12 = 100; // BigDecimal | The maximum number of Vitamin B12 in micrograms the recipe must have.
+BigDecimal maxVitaminB12 = 100; // BigDecimal | The maximum amount of Vitamin B12 in micrograms the recipe can have.
-BigDecimal minFiber = 0; // BigDecimal | The minimum number of fiber in grams the recipe must have.
+BigDecimal minFiber = 0; // BigDecimal | The minimum amount of fiber in grams the recipe must have.
-BigDecimal maxFiber = 100; // BigDecimal | The maximum number of fiber in grams the recipe must have.
+BigDecimal maxFiber = 100; // BigDecimal | The maximum amount of fiber in grams the recipe can have.
-BigDecimal minFolate = 0; // BigDecimal | The minimum number of folate in grams the recipe must have.
+BigDecimal minFolate = 0; // BigDecimal | The minimum amount of folate in grams the recipe must have.
-BigDecimal maxFolate = 100; // BigDecimal | The maximum number of folate in grams the recipe must have.
+BigDecimal maxFolate = 100; // BigDecimal | The maximum amount of folate in grams the recipe can have.
-BigDecimal minFolicAcid = 0; // BigDecimal | The minimum number of folic acid in grams the recipe must have.
+BigDecimal minFolicAcid = 0; // BigDecimal | The minimum amount of folic acid in grams the recipe must have.
-BigDecimal maxFolicAcid = 100; // BigDecimal | The maximum number of folic acid in grams the recipe must have.
+BigDecimal maxFolicAcid = 100; // BigDecimal | The maximum amount of folic acid in grams the recipe can have.
-BigDecimal minIodine = 0; // BigDecimal | The minimum number of Iodine in grams the recipe must have.
+BigDecimal minIodine = 0; // BigDecimal | The minimum amount of iodine in grams the recipe must have.
-BigDecimal maxIodine = 100; // BigDecimal | The maximum number of iodine in grams the recipe must have.
+BigDecimal maxIodine = 100; // BigDecimal | The maximum amount of iodine in grams the recipe can have.
-BigDecimal minIron = 0; // BigDecimal | The minimum number of iron in milligrams the recipe must have.
+BigDecimal minIron = 0; // BigDecimal | The minimum amount of iron in milligrams the recipe must have.
-BigDecimal maxIron = 100; // BigDecimal | The maximum number of iron in milligrams the recipe can have.
+BigDecimal maxIron = 100; // BigDecimal | The maximum amount of iron in milligrams the recipe can have.
-BigDecimal minMagnesium = 0; // BigDecimal | The minimum number of magnesium in milligrams the recipe must have.
+BigDecimal minMagnesium = 0; // BigDecimal | The minimum amount of magnesium in milligrams the recipe must have.
-BigDecimal maxMagnesium = 100; // BigDecimal | The maximum number of magnesium in milligrams the recipe can have.
+BigDecimal maxMagnesium = 100; // BigDecimal | The maximum amount of magnesium in milligrams the recipe can have.
-BigDecimal minManganese = 0; // BigDecimal | The minimum number of manganese in milligrams the recipe must have.
+BigDecimal minManganese = 0; // BigDecimal | The minimum amount of manganese in milligrams the recipe must have.
-BigDecimal maxManganese = 100; // BigDecimal | The maximum number of manganese in milligrams the recipe can have.
+BigDecimal maxManganese = 100; // BigDecimal | The maximum amount of manganese in milligrams the recipe can have.
-BigDecimal minPhosphorus = 0; // BigDecimal | The minimum number of phosphorus in milligrams the recipe must have.
+BigDecimal minPhosphorus = 0; // BigDecimal | The minimum amount of phosphorus in milligrams the recipe must have.
-BigDecimal maxPhosphorus = 100; // BigDecimal | The maximum number of phosphorus in milligrams the recipe can have.
+BigDecimal maxPhosphorus = 100; // BigDecimal | The maximum amount of phosphorus in milligrams the recipe can have.
-BigDecimal minPotassium = 0; // BigDecimal | The minimum number of potassium in milligrams the recipe must have.
+BigDecimal minPotassium = 0; // BigDecimal | The minimum amount of potassium in milligrams the recipe must have.
-BigDecimal maxPotassium = 100; // BigDecimal | The maximum number of potassium in milligrams the recipe can have.
+BigDecimal maxPotassium = 100; // BigDecimal | The maximum amount of potassium in milligrams the recipe can have.
-BigDecimal minSelenium = 0; // BigDecimal | The minimum number of selenium in grams the recipe must have.
+BigDecimal minSelenium = 0; // BigDecimal | The minimum amount of selenium in grams the recipe must have.
-BigDecimal maxSelenium = 100; // BigDecimal | The maximum number of selenium in grams the recipe must have.
+BigDecimal maxSelenium = 100; // BigDecimal | The maximum amount of selenium in grams the recipe can have.
-BigDecimal minSodium = 0; // BigDecimal | The minimum number of sodium in milligrams the recipe must have.
+BigDecimal minSodium = 0; // BigDecimal | The minimum amount of sodium in milligrams the recipe must have.
-BigDecimal maxSodium = 100; // BigDecimal | The maximum number of sodium in milligrams the recipe must have.
+BigDecimal maxSodium = 100; // BigDecimal | The maximum amount of sodium in milligrams the recipe can have.
-BigDecimal minSugar = 0; // BigDecimal | The minimum number of sugar in grams the recipe must have.
+BigDecimal minSugar = 0; // BigDecimal | The minimum amount of sugar in grams the recipe must have.
-BigDecimal maxSugar = 100; // BigDecimal | The maximum number of sugar in grams the recipe must have.
+BigDecimal maxSugar = 100; // BigDecimal | The maximum amount of sugar in grams the recipe can have.
-BigDecimal minZinc = 0; // BigDecimal | The minimum number of zinc in milligrams the recipe must have.
+BigDecimal minZinc = 0; // BigDecimal | The minimum amount of zinc in milligrams the recipe must have.
-BigDecimal maxZinc = 100; // BigDecimal | The maximum number of zinc in milligrams the recipe can have.
+BigDecimal maxZinc = 100; // BigDecimal | The maximum amount of zinc in milligrams the recipe can have.
 BigDecimal offset = 0; // BigDecimal | The offset number for paging (between 0 and 990).
 BigDecimal number = 10; // BigDecimal | The number of expected results (between 1 and 100).
 Boolean random = false; // Boolean | If true, every request will give you a random set of recipes within the requested limits.
-Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. try {
+Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution. try {
     Object result = apiInstance.searchRecipesByNutrients(minCarbs, maxCarbs, minProtein, maxProtein, minCalories, maxCalories, minFat, maxFat, minAlcohol, maxAlcohol, minCaffeine, maxCaffeine, minCopper, maxCopper, minCalcium, maxCalcium, minCholine, maxCholine, minCholesterol, maxCholesterol, minFluoride, maxFluoride, minSaturatedFat, maxSaturatedFat, minVitaminA, maxVitaminA, minVitaminC, maxVitaminC, minVitaminD, maxVitaminD, minVitaminE, maxVitaminE, minVitaminK, maxVitaminK, minVitaminB1, maxVitaminB1, minVitaminB2, maxVitaminB2, minVitaminB5, maxVitaminB5, minVitaminB3, maxVitaminB3, minVitaminB6, maxVitaminB6, minVitaminB12, maxVitaminB12, minFiber, maxFiber, minFolate, maxFolate, minFolicAcid, maxFolicAcid, minIodine, maxIodine, minIron, maxIron, minMagnesium, maxMagnesium, minManganese, maxManganese, minPhosphorus, maxPhosphorus, minPotassium, maxPotassium, minSelenium, maxSelenium, minSodium, maxSodium, minSugar, maxSugar, minZinc, maxZinc, offset, number, random, limitLicense);
     System.out.println(result);